We're committed to providing a high quality experience for all students.

 When the review is concluded, you will receive the outcome in writing.

-If you complete the form after the 21 days, you must also include a written explanation for the late submission supported by evidence (if applicable).
+If you complete the form after the 20 working days, you must also include a written explanation for the late submission supported by evidence (if applicable).

 Please address your Stage 2 complaint to the relevant body: